 Chinese characters.
 Perhaps the most striking feature of the Chinese language is its graphic form.
 Chinese uses no alphabet.
-Instead, every word is assigned a "character" which calls up both its sound and its meaning.
+Instead, every word is assigned a Acharacter" which calls up both its sound and its meaning.
 The largest Chinese dictionaries list about 50,000 characters; a fully literate person needs to know about 3-4,000.
 The system of writing in characters seems to have evolved during the Shang period, about 3200 years ago.
 The earliest surviving Chinese texts date from that era, and the characters used in these are far more rudimentary and non-standardized than those we see later.

 Learning Chinese characters can be a tedious chore, but learning about them is fun.
 The characters can be understood as the products of several approaches to representing a word in graphic form.
 Characters represent words, and words may be thought of as consisting of two major components: a sound and a meaning.
 Characters relate to words in the following ways, as illustrated by the chart on the following page.
+Characters may be derived from simple pictographic representations of the meaning of a word.
+On the chart below, the first three graphs stand for the words zi, mu, and nü, which mean "child," "tree," and "woman."
+The graphs do not relate to the sounds of the words, but simply derive from a crude sketch of the noun that the word refers to.